aurorascharff/rsc-workshop/STEPS-6h.md

 - Add suspense loading.tsx to ContactPage (skeleton ligger i contact layout.tsx)
 - Create skeleton by copy-pasting the top (image) of the component cleaning it up
 - We can add another one inside /edit if we want
+- You need to decide where to wait: in the source or in the destination.
+- Explain when to pick what: Is there something to show before navigating?
+Use transitions.
+Is there something to show after navigating?
+Use suspense.
 - Turn on staletimes 30 to avoid dynamic fetching every time

 ## Slides: Introduksjon til React 19